 Your ankle injuries are likely to be around the £35k mark on their own and by the time we put three years past losses at a conservative £30k, l cannot get your claim less than £300,000 – and yours is a story I see on an almost weekly basis.

 The law, as l have summarised it, is really very simple.
 What you have is a terrified claims handler who doesn’t want to go to Court so his inadequacies are not exposed and a barrister who should be thoroughly ashamed of himself.
 He clearly has not got the first clue how to value a large personal injury case and he should not be advising in a field he does not have the first clue about.
 My figures are not magic.
 They are at the tight end of conventional.
-Good luck!
+Good luck or change solicitors!